 This became the Paris Municipal Ossuary.
 These took 12 years to build, but deep down, 60 ft below the bustling streets above, this old stone-built quarry became home to around 6 to 7 million Parisian bones.
 Some of the oldest bones found here are over 1,200 years old!

-Only a few years later, the dead were buried here directly during the French Revolution.
+The dead were buried here only a few years later during the French Revolution.
 Notable names like Jean-Paul Marat, a known pamphleteer and radical Revolutionary, and Maximilien de Robespierre, who not only influenced the Revolution but the Reign of Terror that followed!

 By the 19th Century, the cemetery population began to level off, and the newly dead had other alternative options for burial.
 In 1809, Inspector Hericart de Thury turned the catacombs from a dumping ground into a real museum and monument for people to honor the dead.
 All the bones were arranged to create a specific feel and mood within the underground crypt.

-There were also plaques full of religious and poetic text added for tourists to view while among their ancestors and predecessors to encourage self-reflection.
+Plaques were also full of religious and poetic text added for tourists to view while among their ancestors and predecessors to encourage self-reflection.

 See Related: Paris Nicknames You Need to Know

 Today, visitors can access about one mile’s worth of this underground labyrinth of death.
 And it is quite a sight to behold.
 It’s one thing to visit a cemetery with its gravestones and epitaphs.
 It’s another to see all the remains of the dead with your own eyes.